jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-56.md

 ---
-title: "The Dynamics pf the 2nd Element"
+title: "What is Light?"
 heading: Articles 56-59
-weight: 12
+weight: 32
 description: "Understanding the effort towards motion in inanimate objects"
 writer:
   name: Rene Descartes